 The guides know exactly where to find the manatees without fail so you have a super high chance of spotting a manatee on this tour as well as dolphins and turtles.

 Alternatively, you could join a manatee kayaking tour like this one.
-This tour is dedicated to spotting manatees in the Ten Thousand Islands!
+This tour is dedicated to spotting manatees in the Ten Thousand Islands so it’s very likely that you’ll see one!

-This is the best way to see manatees up close and personal on Marco Island as you kayak through an extensive mangrove forest searching for them.
+This is the best way to see manatees up close and personal in Marco Island as you’ll kayak through an extensive mangrove forest searching for them.

 2. South Marco Beach